 - Partnership Firm

 - Co-operative society

 - Individual or Hindu undivided family(HUF) if covered under section 44AB (mandatory Audit)

-According to the act, Buyer means a person who obtains in any sale, by way of auction, tender or any other mode, the specified goods or right to receive any such goods but does not include:
+According to the act, the Buyer means a person who obtains in any sale, by way of auction, tender or any other mode, the specified goods or right to receive any such goods.
+But it does not include: